jaredwelch1/CapstoneI/documentation/document.md

 ### Phase II: Web Scraping and Data Design

 This project required a large database of news articles and their associated metadata.
-To this purpose a web scraper has been built to scrape articles from news sites and a data warehouse to store the articles and their metadata.
-We have collected over 150,000 articles for data processing.
+A web scraper has been built to scrape articles from news sites.
+We created a data warehouse to organize and store the articles and their metadata.
+We have collected over 160,000 articles for data processing as 11/14/2017.

 #### Web scraper
 ##### Overview